What Determine the Selling Price at Auction?

 1. Poorly Run Sales Campaign

-While it might be expensive to engage a professional real estate photographer (yes, not any photographer), poor quality photos, minimal digital reach, and last-minute advertising, buyer awareness never reaches critical mass.
-With low inspection numbers, the property loses momentum and does not attract enough bidder to create a frenzy.
-Our buyers advocates in Melbourne rarely see such campaigns across South-East Melbourne property corridors.
+While it might seem expensive to engage a professional real estate photographer (yes, not just any photographer), poor quality photos, rushed marketing, and unprofessional advertising, often results in poor buyer awareness, and the campaign never reaches critical mass.
+With low inspection numbers, the campaign loses momentum quickly and does not attract enough bidders to create a frenzy.
+Our buyers advocates rarely see such campaigns across South-East Melbourne property corridors.
+Most sellers understand the need for a proper professional campaign.
+A poorly run campaign will stick out like a sore thumb in this part of Melbourne.

 2. Confusing Messaging from the other Sales Agents

-While most agents in and around south east Melbourne believe a low advertised price range can attract more buyers, they often ended up attracting the wrong buyers with misguided expectations.
-We know the practice of underquoting is illegal in Victoria, and official narratives from the sales agents are always "the quoted price range is realistic, it is what the we believe in".
-So, while intentional underquoting is illegal, the sales agent can be "bad at appraising" the property legally.
-Underquoting and keeping the reserve price secretive, or multiple agents give conflicting campaign strategy, causes buyers to lose trust and retreat to the sidelines.
+While most sales agents in and around the eastern and south eastern suburbs of Melbourne believe a low advertised price range can attract more buyers, they often ended up attracting the wrong buyers with misguided expectations.
+They know the practice of underquoting is illegal in Victoria, and official narratives from the sales agents are always "the quoted price range is realistic, it is what the we believe in".
+So, while intentional underquoting is illegal, the sales agent can be legally "bad at appraising" the property.
+Underquoting and keeping the reserve price secretive, or multiple agents giving conflicting campaign strategies, confuse buyers and cause buyers to lose trust and retreat to the sidelines.
 That uncertainty thins out serious bidders, usually leaving only cautious token offers from buyers with the wrong budget expectations on auction day.
-An experienced advocate independently appraises the property, and matched it with the buyers.
-We decipher mixed signals early, sets a disciplined ceiling price, and sets our strategy to capitalises on the confusing messaging.
+Our experienced advocate independently appraises the property, and matched it with our buyers.
+We decipher mixed signals early, sets a disciplined ceiling price, and sets our strategy based on the confusing messaging.

 3. Unfavourable Weather - gloomy, rainy, cold